-The initiative serves as a hub for all of the Tepper School's existing thought leadership concerning blockchain technologies, including active research topics and use cases, educational content, and industry partnerships.
+The Tepper Blockchain Initiative serves as a hub for all of the Tepper School's existing thought leadership concerning blockchain technologies, including active research topics and use cases, educational content, and industry partnerships.

-In addition, the initiative seeks to further promote innovative blockchain and cryptocurrency activities by faculty, students, alumni, policymakers, and industry leaders.
+The initiative also seeks to further promote innovative blockchain and cryptocurrency activities by faculty, students, alumni, policymakers, and industry leaders.

 Are Cryptocurrencies the Currency of the Future?

 Ariel Zetlin-Jones, associate professor of economics, discusses the potential risks and opportunities blockchain technologies provide and the future of cryptocurrency regulations on this segment of KD/PG Sunday Edition.